 Hip replacement surgery is a safe and effective procedure that can relieve pain, increase motion and enable the ability to perform everyday activities.
 First performed in 1960, hip replacement surgery is one of the most successful operations in all of medicine.
 Since 1960, improvements in joint replacement surgical techniques and technology have greatly increased the effectiveness of total hip replacement.
 According to the Agency for Healthcare Research and Quality, more than 300,000 total hip replacements are performed each year in the United States.
 Most patients who undergo total hip replacement are age 50 to 80, but DOC’s orthopedic surgeons evaluate patients individually.

-In a total hip replacement, hip arthroplasty, the damaged bone and cartilage is removed and replaced with prosthetic components.
+In a total hip replacement, hip arthroplasty, the damaged bone and cartilage are removed and replaced with prosthetic components.
 Most people who undergo hip replacement surgery experience a dramatic reduction of hip pain and a significant improvement in their ability to perform the common activities of daily living.
 With appropriate activity modification, hip replacements can last for many years.

 To learn about other hip conditions treated by DOC, visit the page below: